anjalie-kini/KeyMathPy/CONTRIBUTING.md

 # Contributing to KeyMathPy

 Everybody is invited and welcome to contribute to KeyMathPy.
 There is a lot to do.
 * If you are a developer, you could add or modify code.
 * If you are well versed with math, you could review current function implementations and suggest new and useful functions.
-* If you are not a developer or a perhaps you would like to help with the documentation.
+* If you are not a developer, perhaps you would like to help with the documentation.

 The process is straight-forward.